What does it look like?

 Cannabis has a musky, sweet smell.
 Some of the more potent types of cannabis can have a stronger smell, but this isn’t a reliable guide to the strength of any particular batch.

 Users do this mix by mixing the drug with tobacco and putting it in a pipe, lighting it, and then inhaling the smoke through water out of a large tube.
 There are many types of bongs, and not everyone uses tobacco.
+Like with joints, using tobacco in bongs increases the risk of nicotine dependence.

 Eat and drink it (edibles)